avabellaw/bright-times/readme.md

 # Security features

 * I have added a CSP policy to help protect against cross-site scripting attacks using django-csp.
+* All passwords are stored in the databse as their hashed versions.

 # Testing